OpenTOSCA/winery/docs/adr/adr-secure-csar/0011-use-one-keystore.md

 * Good, because all types of keys and certificates can be stored in one password-protected place
 * Bad, because keystore still can be accessed via Winery
+* Bad, because it can be difficult to maintain unique aliases for all entities

 ### [C] Use separate keystores for every stored key/keypair/...